San Diego Underground Film Festival 2017: Experimental Yet Accessible Work Populates This Quirky SoCal Fest - MovieMaker Magazine

 Worried that experimentation comes hand in hand with pretension?
 With endless cycles of themed shorts blocks to sift through and the occasional long-form piece or retrospective (this year’s retro surveying Kate McCabe—one of the filmmakers SDUFF screened at their inaugural edition), the flashes of formal brilliance here and there can easily eclipse things like narrative.
 That said, it is all the more impressive that the film that stuck out most to me did not fall into any of these easily defined categories.
 Ross Meckfessel’s “A Century Plant in Bloom” certainly benefitted from its beautiful 16mm projection, though the logistics of its film projection required it to be screened last in its block.
 Leaving an indelible impression, like a dream half-remembered, the film contrasted metropolitan architecture with shadows of lattice in the Moroccan desert.
 Watching it you realize that the shades of the desert are among the most beautiful colors film stock can capture.
 MM

 San Diego Underground Film Festival 2017 ran from August 24-27, 2017.
 For more information, visit their website here.
-Featured image: The band Stars at Night perform on a rooftop for San Diego Underground Film Festival 2017.
+Featured image: Riston Diggs delivers an intense performance of his song “Can’t Remember” at San Diego Underground Film Festival 2017.
 Photograph by Dustin Supencheck.

 - Guide 2018